 Section 1: Meeting Times

-Brotherhood meetings are held at least once every other week of the school year except during vacations.
-Meetings are held at a time determined by the Chapter at the previous Brotherhood meeting.
-Members of Alpha Phi Omega can be present at a Brotherhood meeting at any time.
+Brotherhood meetings are held at least once every other week of the semester, except during vacations.
+Meeting time and location is to be determined by the President. .

 Section 2: Quorum

-Quorum is required to do business at all Brotherhood meetings.
-Quorum is tabulated by the Recording Secretary, and consists of more than 3/5 of the Active Brothers.
+Quorum is required to hold a vote at all Brotherhood meetings.
+Quorum is tabulated by the Sergeant at Arms, and consists of 3/5 of the Active Brothers.